What Is Transactional Funding? (And What's the Best for You?)

 Open to More Investors – Investors can get approved even with a poor credit score or bad credit history.
 This opens up the program to a variety of investors.

-Disadvantages of Transactional funding
+Disadvantages of Real Estate Transactional Funding

 While there are many benefits, there are some downsides too.
 Here are a few disadvantages of transactional funding.